Trashytalk/scraper/README.md

 GET /logs/stream
 ```

 Use this route from the frontend to monitor running jobs or debug output.
+Logs
+are also written to `business_intel_scraper/backend/logs/app.log`.
+To forward
+them to a centralized collector set `LOG_FORWARD_URL` in your environment and
+see [docs/logging.md](docs/logging.md) for an example ELK setup.

 ## Metrics